Merci-chao/userChrome.js/README.md

 	- Didn't scroll to the seleced tab when resizing window.
 	- Minor bugs in the auto-collapse feature.
 	- Minor issue that occurred when scrolling during dragging.
-	- `showScrollSahdow` did not work on Firefox 115.
+	- `showScrollShadow` did not work on Firefox 115.
 	- Minor visual bugs in special cases.

 **Version 4.4**